invisibleroads/invisibleroads-tutorials/geodjango-googlemaps-build.rst

 Patch GeoDjango
 ^^^^^^^^^^^^^^^
-Depending on your version of Django, you may have to patch some of the Django code.
-Specifically, you may have to edit `base.py` in GeoDjango's GDAL wrapper so that it handles long pointers on 64-bit systems.
+Depending on your version of Django, you may have to patch the Django code.
+Specifically, you may have to edit ``base.py`` in GeoDjango's GDAL wrapper so that it handles long pointers on 64-bit systems.

-Old `django/contrib/gis/gdal/base.py`
+Here is the original `django/contrib/gis/gdal/base.py`.
 ::

     def _set_ptr(self, ptr):